coderefinery/git-collaborative/_episodes/03-distributed.md

 Features:

-- Typically all developers have only read access
+- Typically all developers have only read access.
-- For a public repository everybody has read access
+- For a public repository everybody has read access.
-- Typically only very few people have write access
+- Typically only very few people have write access.
-- Typically nobody pushes directly to the central repo
+- Typically nobody pushes directly to the central repo.
-- Central repo and the forks typically reside in the "cloud"
+- Central repo and the forks typically reside in the "cloud".

 Advantages:

-- Code is integrated via code review (during pull request)
+- Code is integrated via code review (during pull/merge request).
-- Maintainer has full control over what goes in
+- Maintainer has full control over what goes in.
-- Allows contributions from people you don't know yet (in practice not possible in centralized layout)
+- Allows contributions from people you don't know yet (in practice not possible in centralized layout).
-- Allows to implement peer review in coding (code review)
+- Allows to implement peer review in coding (code review).
-- Allows to couple code review with automated testing
+- Allows to couple code review with automated testing.

 Disadvantages:

-- Learning curve: we need to deal at least with two remotes (fork and central repo)
+- Learning curve: we need to deal at least with two remotes (fork and central repo).

 ---

 ## Working with multiple remotes

-- There is nothing special about the name `origin`
-- `origin` is just an alias
+- There is nothing special about the name `origin`- `origin` is just an alias.
-- Working with multiple remotes is not scary as we will see
-- We can call these aliases as we like
+- We can call these aliases as we like.
-- We can add and remove remotes
+- We can add and remove remotes.

 ```shell
 $ git remote add upstream https://github.com/project/project.git